MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 - Tutorial repo was forked and set up successfully.

-Open up a Jupyter Notebook (See Tutorial 0 (link here) for setup instructions.) and enter the following into the first cell to set up our dependencies needed for basic data analysis and visualization.
+Open up a Jupyter Notebook (See Tutorial 0 (link here) for setup instructions.) and <u>enter the following into the first cell</u> to set up our dependencies needed for basic data analysis and visualization.

 ```py
 # Pandas is a library for basic data analysis